JvdK/BBGemist/README.md

 BBGemist (Blackboard Downloader)
 ================================
 The goal of this program is to download course data from the University of Twente Blackboard archive, which is available until 14 September 2020.
-It tries to download all course files available on pages and will try to download all assignments and submissions as well.
+It tries to download all course files, assignments and submissions available.
+The web pages will be scraped and modified to work without a web-server to create a local Blackboard copy.

 Installation Instructions
 -------------------------